The Ultimate Mount Rushmore Travel Guide

 Motorists headed to Rapid City or Mount Rushmore may use Interstate Highway 90, which operates between “Emerald City” and Boston.
 Interstate Highway 90 connects with Rapid City’s US Highway 16, and travelers should then head southwest to reach South Dakota Highway 244, and connect with the park entrance.

 A lot of the memorial’s visitors are now using sophisticated GPS in-car navigation systems, when traveling.
 Unfortunately, though, Mt.
 Rushmore’s postal street address doesn’t register in several navigation systems.
-To find Mt.
-Rushmore using a GPS, consider using the options suggested by this guide.

 Passes and fees